Gombak LRT station

-Gombak station is a major Malaysian interchange station located in the Gombak District, Selangor, Malaysia.
+The Gombak LRT station is a major Malaysian interchange station located in the Gombak District of the state of Selangor, Malaysia.
 It is the northern terminus of the LRT Kelana Jaya Line.
-The station mainly consist of an LRT station, integrated with the Terminal Bersepadu Gombak (TBG) and connected to the future East Coast Rail Link (ECRL).
+The station mainly consist of the elevated LRT station, integrated with the Terminal Bersepadu Gombak (TBG) bus terminal complex and connected to the future East Coast Rail Link (ECRL) station.

 There is a ticket counter for buses to Genting Highlands, with buses departing to the Genting Skyway station every half-hour.
-These buses are operated by Resorts World Berhad.
-This station is normally utilised by residents of Kuala Lumpur, especially those living around Setapak area when they are going to Genting.
+These buses are operated by Genting Malaysia Berhad.
+This station is normally utilised by residents of Kuala Lumpur, especially those living around the Setapak area when they are going to Genting.

 The Gombak toll plaza, the beginning of the East Coast Expressway, is one kilometre north from this station.

 Lines

-LRT Kelana Jaya
+LRT Kelana Jaya Line

-A light rapid transit station is the base of this station, with an elevated LRT station along with multi-storey parking opens as the north-eastern terminus of the Kelana Jaya line (then known as PUTRA LRT) in 1999.
-The station itself was known as Terminal PUTRA at that time.
+An elevated light rapid transit (LRT) station is the base of this station complex, along with a multi-storey parking lot building.
+Both the station, then known as Terminal PUTRA, opened in 1999 as the northeastern terminus of the Kelana Jaya Line (then known as the PUTRA LRT).